 The resort hotel got another approval for its plans to construct the $100 million aquatic attraction on Tuesday.
 When completed, it might allow Showboat to compete for tourist dollars in the city.

 CRDA doesn’t leave Showboat water park out to dry

-AC’s Casino Reinvestment Development Authority’s (CRDA) Board of Directors approved the preliminary determination of project eligibility for the project.
-A preliminary determination of project eligibility essentially just means a presentation of plans suggested the project would comply with all relevant codes.
+AC’s Casino Reinvestment Development Authority’s (CRDA) board of directors approved the preliminary determination of project eligibility for the project.
+A preliminary determination of project eligibility essentially just means a presentation of plans suggested that the project would comply with all relevant codes.

 Those interested in the project should pay special attention to the words eligibility and preliminary.
 Showboat does not have final approval to begin construction yet.

 Originally, Showboat hoped to break ground for the project in September.
 The plans call for the park to take up the space between the hotel and Ocean Casino Resort.
 Currently, that’s a vacant parking lot.

 If Showboat gets to realize its deepest dreams, the park will be far from all wet.
 In addition to a massive pool, the complex will house the following under its retractable roof:

 - Private rooms for events

 Once the resort breaks ground, it projects an 18-month timeline to actually opening the facility.
 At this point, there’s no set date for that groundbreaking.